The Best Ways You Can Send Help for California Fire Disaster Relief

 LAFD Foundation (@LAFDfoundation)

-Visit them on Instagram (link above) or go to SupportLAFD.com to support firefighters and first responders who have worked endlessly with the California fire and are extremely low on sleep, water and supplies.
+Visit them on Instagram (link above) or go to SupportLAFD.org to support firefighters and first responders who have worked endlessly with the California fire and are extremely low on sleep, water and supplies.
 Donations will go towards hydration packs, sunscreen and much more.

 Photo: David McNew (Getty)